 Geneva is a somewhat small city located in the state of Ohio.
 With a population of 6,051 people and three constituent neighborhoods, Geneva is the 236th largest community in Ohio.
-Much of the housing stock in Geneva was built prior to World War II, making it one of the older and more historic cities in the country.
+Geneva has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Geneva is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Geneva is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Geneva who work in sales jobs (14.40%), office and administrative support (11.31%), and healthcare (7.97%).
+Unlike some cities, Geneva isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Geneva are a mix of both white- and blue-collar jobs.
+Overall, Geneva is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Geneva who work in sales jobs (11.90%), office and administrative support (11.71%), and healthcare (8.16%).

-The percentage of people in Geneva with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.64% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Geneva is quite a bit lower than the national average among all cities of 21.84%: just 11.43% of people here over 25 have a bachelor's degree or an advanced degree.

 The most common language spoken in Geneva is English.
 Other important languages spoken here include Spanish and Indic languages.